thewjones/mattjon.es/content/linknotes/20200425/index.md

 https://petapixel.com/2020/04/25/how-i-photograph-the-milky-way-with-medium-format-film/

 During the lockdown, I've been working on some creative projects not using a screen.
 This includes making photographs using film, manual processing and darkroom printing.
-It feel completly labourious and rewarding at the same time.
+It feel completely labourious and rewarding at the same time.

-Of course astronomers made photographs of the stars using film before the invention of digital photography.
+Of course, astronomers made photographs of the stars using film before the invention of digital photography.
 As early as the 1870s, scientists William and Mary Huggins were using dry plate photography to create spectrographs of starlight.
 In 1883, Andrew Ainslie Common photographed the Orion Nebula, the first photograph to show stars too faint to be seen by the human eye.

 ### To Ensure 'No One Is Left Behind,' UN Chief Says Human Rights Must Be Central in Fight Against Covid-19